 have loved to do it myself.

-Tourists loved it too and would be lined up three or four deep to watch.
+Tourists loved it too and would line up 3-4 deep to watch.

-Possibly because of this, it has retained a sense of authenticity
+Possibly because of this, the village has retained a sense of authenticity

-that can sometimes be taken as missing from Te Puia, next door.
+that can sometimes be taken as missing from Te Puia, right next door.
 I've had quite a

 number of visitors through the museum comment on that authenticity.